BentoBoxWorld/BentoBox/README.md

 ==========
 [![Build Status](https://travis-ci.org/tastybento/bskyblock.svg?branch=master)](https://travis-ci.org/tastybento/bskyblock)

-A Skyblock Bukkit plugin for Minecraft derived from ASkyBlock!
+A Skyblock Bukkit plugin for Minecraft derived from BSkyBlock!

 This is a survival game where the player starts with an island in the sky.

 Bugs and Feature requests
 =========================
-File bug and feature requests here: https://github.com/tastybento/ASkyBlock-Bugs-N-Features/issues
+File bug and feature requests here: https://github.com/tastybento/BSkyBlock-Bugs-N-Features/issues

 Note for developers